MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/product-engineering/engineering-change-management-setup.md

 If the manufacturing of a product must take into account any standard environmental health and safety regulations, or any company-specific regulation or procedure, you can use the environmental health and safety codes to define them.
 You can indicate which codes apply to the manufacturing of the product in the engineering change order while editing the details of the impacted product.

-To establish the collection of health and safety values in use at your company, go to **Project Oaktree \> Setup \> Engineering change management \> Engineering change - Environmental health and safety codes**.
+To establish the collection of health and safety values in use at your company, go to **Engineering change management \> Setup \> Engineering change management \> Engineering change - Environmental health and safety codes**.

 Use the buttons on the Action Pane to add, remove, and edit values, and to arrange them into the order in which they should appear in the drop-down lists where these values are shown.